dankuck/vue-easeljs/README.md

 require('vue-easeljs');
 ```

-In your Vue.js code all vue-easeljs components need to reside in an `easel-canvas`
+In your Vue.js code start with an `easel-canvas` component.
+Other components
-component.
+reside within it.

+The earliest components are lowest in visibility when they overlap.

 ```
 <easel-canvas width="400" height="300">